Faculty

 Pediatric Surgery and Surgical Critical Care

 Dr. Walker graduated from the University of South Alabama College of Medicine in 2009.
 She completed residency training in General Surgery at the University of Louisville School of Medicine in 2015.
 Following that, she completed a fellowship in Surgery Critical Care at the Medical College of Wisconsin in 2016.
 She then did outcomes research in Pediatric Surgery focusing on surgical outcomes and quality improvement with an emphasis on antibiotic stewardship in the NICU and care of the surgical neonate in the OR in 2017.
-Dr. Walker then completed her fellowship in Pediatric Surgery at the University of Iowa Hospitals and Clinic in Iowa City in 2019.
+Dr. Walker then completed her fellowship in Pediatric Surgery at the University of Iowa Hospitals and Clinc in Iowa City in 2019.

 Dr. Walker is excited to provide broad-based general pediatric surgery from neonates to adolescents.
 Her research interests include quality improvement and surgical outcomes.
 She also has a clinical interest in helping pediatric patients with chronic conditions transition into the world of adult care.